Home

 Even during the Roman occupation, Britain had been vulnerable to attacks from invaders from northern Europe.
 While the Roman army was in place, these invasions were repulsed or contained at the Roman frontiers (Hadrian’s Wall is the famous military line of defence in the north), but following the Roman withdrawal the population was left without adequate protection and invasions of fierce ‘barbarians’ from north Germany became an annual occurrence.
 The terrified British population, unable to resist the attacks of these Anglo-Saxon warriors, eventually bought off the invaders with land for settlement.
 By the middle of the fifth century the newcomers had settled throughout the whole country and, with the arrival of chieftains, the country became divided into small warring kingdoms.

 One of the clues to identifying these estates may be the distribution of churches and priests.
-Just as the later parishes were served by the Church with priests and places of worship, identification of churches and priests before the parochial system was fully established may point to the multiple estates which they served.
+Just as the later parishes were served by the Church with priests and places of worship, identification of churches and priests before the parochial system was fully established may point to the multiple estates which they served (7).

-Appleby is mentioned three times in the Domesday Book of 1086 with land held by Burton Abbey (Derbyshire) and Henry de Ferrers and Countess Godiva (Leicestershire).
-The latter was widow of Earl Leofric of Mercia - the famous Lady Godiva of Coventry.
-Burton Abbey had acquired its land at Appleby Magna in the will of Wulfric Spot dated 1004.
-The place name Appleby is a combination of Saxon and Danish elements.
-This is probably a modification of a wholly Saxon name, perhaps Appleton,so the settlement appears to date from Saxon times, before the Danish invasions of the ninth century.
+Appleby is mentioned three times in the Domesday Book of 1086 with land held by Burton Abbey (Derbyshire) and Henry de Ferrers and Countess Godiva (Leicestershire) (8).
+The latter - the famous Lady Godiva of Coventry - was widow of Earl Leofric of Mercia who died in 1057.
+Burton Abbey had acquired land at Appleby Magna in the will of Wulfric Spot dated 1004 (9).

 Anglo-Saxon multiple estate